 Hello!
-My name is Summer and I’m a registered dietitian with a Master’s in Health Promotion from the University of Connecticut and a Bachelor's degree from Cornell University.
-I'm also mom to a young adult who is off to college.
+I’m Summer Yule, MS, RDN, a registered dietitian with a Master’s in Health Promotion from the University of Connecticut and a Bachelor’s degree from Cornell University.
+I’m also mom to a young adult (Falcon) who is off to college now, but occasionally contributes to the site.
 How time flies!

-I created Summer Yule Nutrition and Recipes as a free information and recipe resource for adults who enjoy delicious food and want to get healthier.
-Aside from being a dietitian, I’m a breast cancer survivor who has sustained a 70-pound weight loss since 2013.
+I created Summer Yule Nutrition and Recipes to share free and easy recipes for feel good food.
+I’ve been cooking for my family for over 25 years, so I have lots of ideas to share.
+Aside from being a dietitian and home cook, I’m a breast cancer survivor who has sustained a 70-pound weight loss since 2013.

-This website is my attempt at creating something that can help others too.
-"Health" means different things to different people.
+In terms of food, “health” means different things for different people.
 For you, it could mean general healthy eating, making weight changes, following a special diet, or just simply enjoying food.
+You’ll find info here to fit a variety of health needs.

 What You’ll Find on Summer Yule Nutrition…